As there is no non-essential overseas travel at this time this article will simply remain as an information resource for Covid-19.

 There is no cure for COVID-19 so recovery involves treatment of the symptoms.
 For those with mild disease this includes paracetamol, fluids and rest.

-There is no vaccine at this time.
-Having the 2020 influenza vaccine is strongly recommended for everyone in order to reduce the risk of dual infection, which is shown to increase the risk of a more severe illness with COVID-19.
+Vaccines are being administered around the globe but not yet available in Australia.
+Having the influenza vaccine is strongly recommended for everyone in order to reduce the risk of dual infection, which is shown to increase the risk of a more severe illness with COVID-19.
+The 2021 influenza vaccine is likely to be ready March/April.

-Nose and throat swabs are the only way to test for COVID-19.
+Nose and throat swabs are carried out in Australian testing clinics to see if you currently have COVID-19.
 Availability of testing will vary widely across the globe.